maryrosecook/islaclj/languageguide.md

 First, the core language.
 The basic syntax for expressions, assignments, blocks, conditionals and invocation.
 The built in library of functions, like `write`.
 The built in object types, like lists, and value types, like integers and strings.

-Second, the storytelling environment.
-The extra data types related to the story world, like `player` and `room`.
-The automatically generated variables, like `me`.
+Second, the story environment.
+This is the tools available to someone writing a story in Isla code.
+For example: the extra data types related to the story world, like `player` and `room`, and the automatically generated variables, like `me`.

-Third, the story itself.
-The object that handles taking input from the player, like `go into garden`, manipulates the story state and outputs the result, like `You are in the garden.
-You can see a door to the palace.`, to the player.
+Third, the storytelling itself.
+The object that handles taking input from the player, like `go into garden`, manipulates the story state and outputs the result to the player, like `You are in the garden.
+You can see a door to the palace.`.

 This guide will cover the first part.
-For the other parts, see `storytellingguide.md` and `storyguide.md`.
+For the other parts, see `storyenvironmentguide.md` and `storytellingguide.md`.
 These two other documents are not written, yet.

 ## Basic units of the language